tracy-o/learning-day/docs/load-test-results/2022-06-13-tls-termination.md

 **So terminating TLS on the Load Balancer is over 2x more performant.**

-Also its interesting to see that CPU isn't the bottleneck on performance as even in the most extreme instance terminating loadtests reached 60% CPU usage.
+Also its interesting to see that the CPU isn't the bottleneck on performance as even in the most extreme cases loadtests which terminated on the instance reached 60% CPU usage.
 So there must be another bottleneck.

 Its also clear that using peer verification does impact performance.
 However the greater performance is due to the termination of TLS on the instance.